justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 <br>

-## Create the program files for Mapper and Reducer
+## Step 1: Create the program files for Mapper and Reducer

 <br>